volt-software/Ichor/docs/GettingStarted.md

 getManager().pushPrioritisedEvent<TimerEvent>(getServiceId(), 10);
 ```

 The default priority for events is 1000.
-For dependency related things (like start service, dependency online events) this is 100.
+For dependency related things (like start service, dependency online events) it is 100.

 ### Memory allocation